ExtPPCompliance/PPCompliance/README.md

 ```
 Meanwhile, we collected all possible meta data during the crawling, including the id, name, author, subcategory, downlaods, rating, introduction, last update time, privacy policy declared, and outside privacy policy link.

-The source code for each extension and corresponding privacy HTML file is located in Dropbox shared folder:
+The sourcecode for each extension and corresponding privacy HTML file is located in Dropbox shared folder:
 https://www.dropbox.com/sh/vq22x69pn5etl22/AAABcN9RYfcZSjPnlcdyMvRsa?dl=0
 ### Source Code
 The source code for each extension is located in the directory: